777arc/textbook/content/filters.rst

 We will briefly introduce a very interesting topic within DSP, pulse shaping, a topic we explore in depth in its own chapter.

 As we learned, digital signals use symbols to represent one or more bits of information.
-We use a digital modulation scheme like ASK, PSK, QAM, FSK to modulate a carrier so they can be sent wirelessly.
+We use a digital modulation scheme like ASK, PSK, QAM, FSK, etc, to modulate a carrier so they can be sent wirelessly.
 When we simulated QPSK in the Digital Modulation chapter, we only simulated one sample per symbol, i.e. each complex number we created was one of the points on the constellation, it was one symbol.
 In practice we usually generate multiple samples per symbol, and the reason has to do with filtering.

 We use filters to craft the "shape" of our symbols, since the shape in the time domain will change the shape in the frequency domain.
 The frequency domain is what tells us how much spectrum/bandwidth our signal is going to use, and we usually want to minimize it.
 Now what's important to understand is that the spectral characteristics (frequency domain) of the baseband symbols doesn't change when we modulate a carrier, it just shifts it up in frequency, the shape stays the same, which means the amount of bandwidth it uses stays the same.
 When we use 1 sample per symbol, it's kind of like transmitting square pulses, in fact BPSK using 1 sample per symbol *is* just a square wave of random 1's and -1's: